DeborahStacey/PublicAnalysis/README.txt

 Known Limitations
 *****************

-Currently does not work on Chrome, Safari, or Internet Explorer with our current code -- only works on Firefox.
+Currently does not work on Chrome or Safari with our current code -- only works on Firefox and Internet Explorer.
 This will be changed in the future.